Storytelling Method explained: Definition, Goal, Types and Elements

 Stories are often fascinating, and with good reason.
 From childhood to adulthood, people are attracted to stories and lessons they teach, the travels made, and the knowledge gained, combined with the possibility of unleashing our imagination.

 Stories celebrate culture and are proof of the life that was led before today, and before everything could be recorded.
 Many people remember that wonderful primary school teacher who told stories about what he’d experienced and learnt, and forget that boring teacher who never told stories.
 People are social creatures with language as their ultimate means of communication.
 So, essentially, storytelling is the oldest form of knowledge transfer.

 When did storytelling arise?
+The origin

 Jack Zipes explains that people have been telling stories ever since they gained the ability to speak, and possibly even before, through sign language.